Skip to content

 What to expect

 Entry was €25.50 for adults and €18 for our daughter.
-For larger families, it might be worth checking out organised tours — some include hotel pickup, return transport, and lunch, which could work out better value.
+For larger families, it might be worth checking out organised Limnoupolis tickets or transport packages in advance, especially in peak season, as some include hotel pickup and skip the queue entry.

 Food & Facilities